brandonliuli/AGENT/README.md

 docker-compose logs -f
 ```

 Note: The Agent system does not currently include a UI or reporting capability.
 The AGENT logs provide insight into the operation of the system's agents.
+Also, if you are seeing unhealthy container messages, you probably need to add more CPUs or RAM to your Docker settings.

 #### Step 4: Open VNC viewport and Flower monitoring tool